 Posted below is an email that I rediscovered in my mailbox a few days ago.
 I had no memory of it whatsoever, perhaps because I never received a reply from the intended recipient.
 Whatever be the reasons, looking back at it today feels like discovering a diamond in the rough.

-The letter is an outcome of my personal struggle.
-The conundrums of an aspiring researcher - where do my moral and ethical standards of science? where do they belong in the existing framework of academia? what’s there for me?
+The letter was an outcome of my personal struggle.
+The conundrums of an aspiring researcher - Where do my moral and ethical standards of science?
+Where do they belong in the existing framework of academia?
+What's there for me?

 I have come a long way in understanding these questions; in being able to answer them for myself.
 Any sophisticated reader would find the letter to be quite silly today, if not outright useless.
 However, I think ideas emerging from this letter and many such conversations with other people have invariably contributed to where I stand as a scholar today; and yet the journey is not over.